edgedb/edgedb/docs/reference/protocol/index.rst

     Execute the provided command or commands.
 This message expects the client to declare a correct :ref:`type descriptor <ref_proto_typedesc>` identifier for command arguments.
-If the declared input type descriptor does not match the expected value, a ``ParameterTypeMismatchError`` is returned in an ``ErrorResponse`` message.
+If the declared input type descriptor does not match the expected value, a :ref:`ref_protocol_msg_command_data_description` message is returned
+    followed by a ``ParameterTypeMismatchError`` in an ``ErrorResponse`` message.

     If the declared output type descriptor does not match, the server will send a :ref:`ref_protocol_msg_command_data_description` prior to
     sending any :ref:`ref_protocol_msg_data` messages.

-    The client could attach state data.
-When doing so, the client must also set the state type descriptor, which must then match the state type in the current connection on the server side, or else a ``StateMismatchError`` is returned in an ``ErrorResponse`` message.
+The client could attach state data in both messages.
+When doing so, the client must also set a correct :ref:`type descriptor <ref_proto_typedesc>` identifier for the state data.
+If the declared state type descriptor does not match the expected value, a :ref:`ref_protocol_msg_state_data_description` message is returned followed by a ``StateMismatchError`` in an ``ErrorResponse`` message.
+However, the special type id of zero ``00000000-0000-0000-0000-000000000000`` for empty/default state is always a match.

 Each of the messages could contain one or more EdgeQL commands separated by a semicolon (``;``).
 If more than one EdgeQL command is found in a single